TomHeaven/pytorch-osx-build/BuildInstractions-1.0.1.md

 Dependencies:

-+ Mac OS 10.13.
++ Mac OS 10.13.x.
 + XCode 9.4.1
 + CUDA 10.0 and CuDNN7.4
 + Optinally, Openblas for CPU accelerated matrix computation and so on.
 In previous releases (about 0.3.0 or 0.4.0), Pytorch cannot correctly detect vecLib on Mac OS.
 So we need Openblas as an alternative.
-However, this problem seems to be sovled now and we no longer have to install openblas.
+However, this problem seems to be solved now and we no longer have to install openblas.

 ```
 brew install openblas